lowmess/metalsmith-auto-collections/README.md

   }
 }))

-// pass collections to metalsmith-collections` (for manual collections) ms.use(collect({
+// pass collections to metalsmith-collections (for manual collections) ms.use(collect({
-  manual: {
+  collections: {
     navigation: {
       sortBy: "ordering"
     }